The Relationship Between SEO and Subdomains

 Using our website as an example, the SLD in www.firestarterseo.com is “firestarterseo,” our company name.
 It also functions as a primary keyword for the site and is memorable and sensible enough for potential clients to locate us on the internet.

 Since we are working backward piece by piece through a domain name, the next part is the subdomain.
 A subdomain is the “www.” at the front end of the entire domain.
-This piece is the article’s primary focus, how you can use it and adapt it for your specific site.

 Currently, this serves as a better example of the rise and fall of their usefulness according to a search engine’s functioning.
 As algorithms and their scope of understanding changes, so does the use of a subdomain.